vinguthh/address-form-sdk-js-fork/README.md

 The form is fully customizable - add, remove, or rearrange elements as needed for your use case.
 Replace the `Flex` component with your own CSS framework or custom styling.
 You can control other functionalities of the address form through the component props/attributes.
 See the [API Reference](#api-reference) for complete customization options.

+### Supported Countries

+The Address Form SDK supports address autofill worldwide through Amazon Location Service.
+The following countries have full support with address field parsing, where each address component is populated into its respective field:

+- Australia
+- Canada
+- France
+- Hong Kong
+- Ireland
+- New Zealand
+- Philippines
+- Singapore
+- United Kingdom
+- United States

+Other countries are in Preview, where the `addressLineOne` field displays the complete address instead of just the street address portion.
+Future releases will improve this behavior.

 ## API Reference

 ### AddressForm